 Immediately before giving a presentation I often jot down a few specific points to make, beyond telling my son Nicholas’ story, geared toward the particular audience and often affected, no doubt, by what’s going on in our lives at the time.
 Here are the main points I made that day, plus a few more now added, all specifically geared toward teachers and therapists but I hope still helpful when generalized out more broadly, including to professionals who work with all disabled children and even to parents and family members.

 1. Be ambitious.
-Don’t sell children with special needs short.
+Don’t sell disabled children and other children with special needs short.
 Don’t assume you know what they are or aren’t capable of; don’t assume they do, either.

 2. Respect each child as an individual.
 Every child is unique and will respond in her or his own way to different therapeutic and academic approaches and contexts.
 Even those responses aren’t static: they may change over the course of a childhood.

 3. Respect the values of the child, not just the parents.
 They’re not always the same.
 Determine what matters to the child, what he or she values, and work from that vantage point.
 With that in mind, be flexible about what normative is and what you’re working toward.

 4. Beware false positives.
 I misuse this term in my own way: Don’t assume a specific intercession or approach, in a crisis especially but even over time, is responsible for a change.
 The thing might just have changed, anyway: there might be correlation without causality.
 Children get older and develop: it could be a therapeutic approach is incidental to a development.
 When a child is in a crisis period representing the low point of a cycle, getting better may happen with or without intercession, but with one you might misattribute responsibility and then have a child become dependent on something that may have been irrelevant at the start.